 1. Military Personnel

-The most stressful job for 2018 is that of military personnel.
+The most stressful job is that of military personnel.
 As you can imagine, being away from home for often months at a time in warzones can be extremely traumatic.
 The fear of injuries and casualties can cause great anxiety, with ‘many troops left with psychological problems and post-traumatic disorder,’ according to CBS News.
 In fact, ‘30% of them developing mental problems within 3 to 4 months of being home.’

 Average Salary: $26,054 (£18,463)